 Google for Education Consultant

 About the Author:

-Andrew Giggey has been a G Suite for Education Consultant for Amplified IT since 2018.
-Prior to joining Amplified IT, Andrew has spent time working for school districts as a Network And Systems Administrator.
+Andrew Giggey has been a Google Workspace for Education Consultant for Amplified IT since 2018.
+Prior to joining Amplified IT, Andrew has spent time working for school districts as a network and systems administrator.
 His hobby is having hobbies and has tried just about everything.
 Utilizing his tinkering and computer science knowledge, Andrew is constantly working to discover things hiding in plain sight and help inform the community of uncovered issues.
 Andrew continues to try to find unique problems that school districts face and finding them the best possible solution.